cislow970/vmware-powercli/README.md

 PowerCLI code

   * The Tagging folder contains cmdlets for querying Tag using the Rest API.
-  * Get vHW reports for each VM on the ESX where it is running.
+  * Get vHW report for each VM on the ESX where it is running.